janscience/adaptationprimer/filter/README.md

 ![whitenoise](filter-whitenoise.png)

-The returned noise stimulus has an average of zero (dashed line) and a unit standard deviation (dotted lines).
+The returned noise stimulus has zero mean (dashed line) and unit standard deviation (dotted lines).
 By multiplying the noise with a number one can modify the standard deviation.
 Adding a number modifies the mean of the noise:

 ``` py
 dt = 0.001              # integration time step in seconds